kjnh10/pcm/README.md

 # pcm sb -nt     # wihtout test.
 # pcm sb -l py3  # you can specify language. see /pcm/config.toml for other language you can use.

+when you submit your code having #include <atcoder/...> but service and language is not for ac-library, your code will be expanded using expander.py from ac-library.

 cd ../abc001/B  # continue to next problem..
 .
 .